Stanko/animated-scroll-to/README.md

   // Set passive event Listeners to be true by default.
 Stops Chrome from complaining.
   passive: true,

-  // Scroll horizontally rather than vertically (which is the default)
+  // Scroll horizontally rather than vertically
-  horizontal: true,
+  horizontal: false,

   // use keyboard buttons to trigger scrolling as well
   useKeys: false,